12 Customizing Graphs

 - Graph: Legend: Reconstruct Legend menu.

-- New Legend button (Add Object to Graph toolbar).
+- Reconstruct Legend button (Add Object to Graph toolbar).

 Note: Customizations made to an existing legend will be lost when you use these commands.